Project ideas from Hacker News discussions.

 📝 Discussion Summary (Click to expand)

-I wish this article isn’t written by an LLM though.
-It feels soulless and plastic.” – josephg
+• LLMs are used as drafting tools, viewed as both help and cheating – “Super interesting.
+I wish this article wasn’t written by an LLM though.
+It feels soulless and plastic.” — josephg

 🚀 Project Ideas